 All interviewees felt that CASL aligned with the aquariums' missions, and challenged staff to think more creatively and innovatively about how they serve their communities.
-This work also pushed participants to think strategically and interdepartmentally to address the diverse topics the CASL project brings up.
-Staff shared that inclusion and diversity have always been a part of the institution's mission, but it has never been more important and relevant as it is now and felt committed to strengthen relationships and representations of the community.
+This work also pushed participants to think strategically and inter-departmentally to address the diverse topics the CASL project raised.
+Staff shared that inclusion and diversity have always been a part of their institution's mission, but it has never been more important and relevant as it is now.
+They felt their institutions were committed to strengthening relationships and representations of the community.
 As one staff said, "We wouldn't be an aquarium without the community we serve," and remain committed to rethinking the role of aquarium as a part of the community.

-Artifacts Review Overview
+Artifacts Review: Additional Results